 Hydrogenated Oils

 Hydrogenated oils are chemically altered to ensure the oil remains in a liquid form rather than returning to its solid form.
-Hydrogenated oil is added to a variety of foods to extend shelf life and enhance flavors.
+It is added to various foods to extend shelf life and enhance flavors.
 Hydrogenated oils can be found in coffee creamer, vegetable shortening, packaged snacks, margarine, and fried foods.
 Hydrogenated oil can cause:

 - Abdominal Pain